 Percentage of Very Preterm Live Born Infants by Year, Utah, 1989-2013

-Data SourcesOffice of Vital Records and Statistics, Utah Department of Health.
+Data SourceOffice of Vital Records and Statistics, Utah Department of Health

-DefinitionMost pregnancies last around 40 weeks.
-Babies born between 37 and 42 completed weeks of pregnancy are called full term.
-Babies born before 37 completed weeks of pregnancy are called premature.
-And babies born between 22 and 32 weeks of pregnancy are called very premature.
-About 12.5 percent of babies (more than half a million a year) in the United States are born prematurely.
-For reasons that doctors don't fully understand, the rate of premature birth has increased by more than 30 percent since 1981.
+DefinitionA typical pregnancy last around 40 weeks.
+Babies that are born between 37 and 42 weeks of pregnancy are called full term.
+Babies that are born before 37 weeks of pregnancy are called premature.
+Babies that are born between 22 and 32 weeks of pregnancy are called very premature.
+About 12.5 percent of babies (more than half a million per year) in the United States are born prematurely.
+For reasons that are not fully understood, the rate of premature birth has increased by more than 30 percent since 1981.

 NumeratorNumber of live infant births occurring before 32 weeks of gestation during a specific time period.

 DenominatorTotal number of live infant births during a specific time period.